- Background and General Policy Information

 - The disclosure requirements for the UI policy on Conflict of Commitment and Conflict of Interest in the Workplace may require other information, depending on your employment status (e.g., faculty, etc.)

-You may update your disclosure at any time, but you should update it within 30 days of a new or changed outside financial interest.
+You may update your disclosure at any time, but you should update it in a timely manner when there is a new or changed outside financial interest.
 You will only certify once per year, during the annual disclosure period.
-New UI Health Care employees must submit the disclosure within the first month of employment, and then during the annual disclosure period therafter.
+New UI Health Care employees must submit the disclosure within the first month of employment, and then during the annual disclosure period thereafter.

 In general, you do not have to disclose activities that are not related to your University of Iowa responsibilities unless the time devoted to them interferes with your obligations as a University employee.